ec25i2009-ops/MaRs-Electronics-Task1/Q3_Reaction_Speed_EC25I2009/README.md

 Qn.Build a circuit with LED and pushbutton that tests your reaction speed.

-Reaction Speed using Pushbuttons

-Initially, I set up the LED as an output and the pushbutton as an input using pinMode(), enabling the internal pull-up resistor.
-Then, I used random() to introduce a delay before the LED turns on using digitalWrite().
-Once the LED glows, I recorded the starting time using millis().
-I continuously checked the button state using digitalRead(), and when the button was pressed, I calculated the reaction time.
-Finally, I displayed the result in the Serial Monitor using Serial.print().
+Reaction Time Tester

+In this task, I built a system to measure reaction time using an LED and a pushbutton.
+The LED turns ON after a random delay using the random() function, ensuring that the user cannot predict when it will light up.
+Once the LED turns ON, I record the start time using millis().
+When the pushbutton is pressed, I capture the current time and calculate the reaction time as the difference between the two values.I used INPUT_PULLUP mode for the button to ensure stable input readings and avoid floating values.
+The calculated reaction time is then displayed on the Serial Monitor.
+This task helped me understand event-based timing, user interaction, and practical use of millis() in real-time measurement.

 Simulation Link: